-For anyone who was holding off buying a new MacBook Pro until the keyboard issues were sorted, we can safely recommend the new 16-inch MacBook Pro.
-Hopefully Apple’s hard work with the new keyboard in the MacBook Pro will find its way on to regular MacBooks and MacBook Airs soon.
+Those who were holding off buying a new MacBook Pro until the keyboard issues were sorted will definitely be pleased with the new 16-inch MacBook Pro.
+Hopefully, all these improvements on the new keyboard in the MacBook Pro will find its way onto regular MacBooks and MacBook Airs soon.

-There are further upgrades, with 7nm AMD Radeon Pro 5000M series graphics cards making their debut, providing some seriously impressive graphical grunt to this mobile workstation.
-For the first time ever, the MacBook Pro 16-inch can be configured with up to 64GB of RAM and up to 8TB of SSD storage – making this a seriously formidable performer when it comes to graphic-intensive tasks like rendering videos.
+Further upgrades are found in the internal components, with 7nm AMD Radeon Pro 5000M series graphics cards making their debut, giving this mobile workstation some seriously impressive graphical grunt.
+And, for the first time ever, the MacBook Pro 16-inch can be configured with up to 64GB of RAM and up to 8TB of SSD storage.
+These two updates make this laptop a seriously formidable performer when it comes to graphic-intensive tasks like rendering videos.

-The battery has been increased with a 100-watt-hour battery (16 WH larger than the previous models, and now the largest capacity laptop battery the FAA will allow on flights) – and in our tests we were seriously impressed with how long the MacBook Pro 16-inch model lasted between charges.
+The battery life has been boosted with a 100-watt-hour battery (16 WH larger than the previous models, and now the largest capacity laptop battery the FAA will allow on flights) – and in our tests, we were seriously blown away by how long the MacBook Pro 16-inch model lasted between charges.
 You really don’t have to suffer from miniscule battery life just because you’re using a powerful laptop with the new MacBook Pro.
-That’s a compromise many of its competitors ask us to make.
+That’s a compromise many of its rivals ask us to make.

-Much-improved speakers (seriously, you need to hear them) and built-in microphone all make the 16-inch MacBook Pro a seriously competent mobile workstation – and one where you no longer feel the need to plug in too many external devices.
+Much-improved speakers (seriously, you need to hear them) and built-in microphone both round out the 16-inch MacBook Pro as a seriously capable mobile workstation – and one where you no longer feel the need to plug in too many external devices.
 This, along with an almost identical thin and light design that we’ve come to love from the MacBook, makes the MacBook Pro 16-inch a truly portable pro laptop.

-We haven’t even mentioned the new screen.
+And, we haven’t even gotten to the screen yet.
 Oh, that screen.
-Apple’s move to 16-inches hasn’t led to a compromise in image quality, with the resolution being bumped up to 3,072 x 1,920 and a pixel density of 226 pixels per inch.
+Apple’s move to 16-inches hasn’t resulted in a compromise in image quality, with the resolution being bumped up to 3,072 x 1,920 and a pixel density of 226 pixels per inch.

-That’s an increase over the 15-inch model’s 2,880 x 1,800 resolution, which offered a pixel density of 220ppi.
+That’s a fairly decent jump over the 15-inch model’s 2,880 x 1,800 resolution, which offered a pixel density of 220ppi.
 A larger screen with an increased pixel density is very welcome indeed.
-The increase in screen size hasn’t made the 16-inch model much larger than the 15-inch model, either, thanks to the slimmed down bezels that surround the screen.
+But, there’s also the fact that the increase in screen size hasn’t made the 16-inch model much larger than the 15-inch model, thanks to the much thinner bezels surrounding the screen.

-There’s not much to dislike about the MacBook Pro 16-inch, to be honest.
-The lack of expansion outside of the four Thunderbolt ports remains a disappointment for a pro laptop, though there are features included in the laptop that mean you’re less likely to need to plug in external tools.
+There’s a lot to love about the 16-inch MacBook Pro 2019, and not much to dislike.
+The lack of expansion outside of the four Thunderbolt ports remains a disappointment to pro users.
+But, the laptop also makes up for that by adding features that make you less likely to need to plug in external tools.
 Who needs an external hard drive when you have 8TB of SSD storage?
-The price is also high, but it actually costs the same as the previous model – which may annoy anyone who just bought one of those.
+There’s the matter of the price, which is admittedly pretty steep.
+However, in reality, it actually costs the same as the previous model, which might annoy anyone who just bought one of those.

-Overall, Apple has improved on almost every aspect of the MacBook Pro, and answering the complaints of people (like us) who were disappointed that recent MacBook Pros haven’t done anything revolutionary or exciting.
-The MacBook Pro 16-inch shows that Apple still loves the MacBook, and it has some exciting ideas for its future.
+Overall, Apple has improved on almost every aspect of the MacBook Pro, and addressed the complaints of people (like us) who were disappointed that recent MacBook Pro releases haven’t been revolutionary or exciting.
+The MacBook Pro 16-inch shows that Apple still loves the MacBook and has some exciting ideas for its future.